Is 1.9 Density Foam Good? | 321 STRONG Answers

 ## Why Density Matters for Foam Rollers

 Foam rollers take a beating.
 Your full body weight compresses them repeatedly, sometimes daily.
 A 1.9 density open-cell foam roller will flatten out within weeks of regular use.
-I've watched it happen with dozens of cheap rollers customers bring to our facility, and the pattern is always the same: soft spots form first, then the whole thing goes flat.
+I've watched it happen with dozens of cheap rollers customers bring to our facility, and always the same: soft spots form first, then the whole thing goes flat.

 That's why most quality rollers use materials like EVA foam or EPP, which achieve effective densities well above 1.9 through their closed-cell construction.
 The combination of [BPA-free EVA foam](/blog/what-are-the-benefits-of-eva-foam) with an engineered core creates a roller that maintains consistent compression over thousands of uses.
 A 2025 meta-analysis confirmed that foam rolling improves range of motion without performance decrements ([Park S, *Healthcare*, 2025](https://pubmed.ncbi.nlm.nih.gov/40565417)), but only if your roller actually holds its shape session after session.